levibland/portfolio/README.md

 # Portfolio
-My personal site built with Svelte (converted from React)
+My personal site built with Svelte

 ## Developing
 This project uses Yarn, you will need to install it.